CBPO Application Process

 You must be willing to take an entrance exam at location of your choice The entrance exam measures your mental ability to perform the job functions of a CBP Officer.
 It is a 4 - 6 hour exam that consists of logic based reasoning, arithmetic reasoning, writing skills, and work style.
 More information and a study guide are available under current applicant resources.

-Entrance Exam waiver for GS-9 Applicants: Applicants that qualify at the GS-9 level are exempt from taking the entrance exam.
+Entrance Exam waiver for GS-9 Applicants: Applicants who qualify at the GS-9 level are not required to take the entrance exam.

 3. Qualifications Review